ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/exporter.md

 #### Qt Creator and Make

-The Qt Creator project export is available for the GCC Arm toolchain; it generates a [Qt Creator generic project](http://doc.qt.io/qtcreator/creator-project-generic.html) and a Makefile, in a similar fashion to the *Eclipse and Make* exporter.
+The Qt Creator project export is available for the GCC Arm toolchain; it generates a <a href="http://doc.qt.io/qtcreator/creator-project-generic.html" target="_blank">Qt Creator generic project</a> and a Makefile, in a similar fashion to the *Eclipse and Make* exporter.

 You can open the generated `.creator` project in Qt Creator, enabling integration with the project pane, syntax highlighting and automatic code completion.
 You can use the Makefile to compile the project; the IDE automatically invokes the Makefile when you issue the build command.